Sophie Huckfield (she/they) is a working class artist, designer and writer, based between

 Previously they have exhibited, performed and screened at The Barbican, The Design Museum, Dutch Design Week, London Design Festival, Two Queens, Vivid Projects, Birmingham Museum and Art Gallery, Eastside Projects amongst others.
 Alongside been commissioned for British Art Show 9 Partner Schools program with Arts Connect and Wolverhampton Museum and Art Gallery.

-Recently she published her debut book OUTWORK with Multistory and Historic England funded through The Everyday Heritage Grant: Celebrating Working Class Histories.
+They published their debut book OUTWORK with Multistory and Historic England funded through The Everyday Heritage Grant: Celebrating Working Class Histories in 2023.

-Current projects include a feminist and queer reframing of the Luddite Movement as part of the Near Now Fellowship at Broadway in Nottingham.
+Alongside ongoing project Lady Ludd, a feminist and queer reframing of the Luddite Movement, developed as part of the Near Now Fellowship at Broadway in Nottingham.

 She co-directs studiõ wê & üs